Illustration by Cathy Weyerhaeuser

 Celebrating 40 Years of Adventure

 This year marks the 40th anniversary of Wilderness Inquiry and our most impactful year yet.
-In 2018, we connected 40,222 people to inclusive outdoor adventures through more than 700 trips and events.
+In 2018, we connected 40,222 people to inclusive outdoor adventures through 575 trips and events worldwide.
 We served 19,335 people of color, 3,567 people with a disability, and those ranging in age from 1 to 100 years old.
 Read on for highlights from our 40th year.

 Inclusive Outdoor Adventures Change Lives